-Perennially among the top-selling compact SUVs in the U.S., the Honda CR-V and the Toyota RAV4 offer buyers many similarities.
-While lists of standard equipment are not identical, they both include most of the items that consumers look for in these family-oriented vehicles.
+Perennially among the top-selling compact SUVs in the U.S., the Honda CR-V and the Toyota RAV4 offer buyers many similar features.
+While lists of standard equipment are not identical, they both include most of the items that consumers look for in family-oriented vehicles.
 Cargo capacity?
 Nearly the same, with the RAV4 edging out the CR-V by about 3.5 cubic feet.
 Ease of driving?
 Both get good reviews for agile steering and ease of parking.
 Is there anything that sets one of these SUVs apart?
 We take a look to find out.

 What the Honda CR-V Gets Right